 The presiding officer shall render an initial decision in writing, based on the record, as expeditiously as possible, but to the extent practicable within 10 working days of closing of the record.
 The decision will be brief, containing summary findings of fact, conclusions of law, and reasons therefor.
 If there has been a hearing the presiding officer may in his or her discretion render an oral decision.
 A typed copy of such oral decision will subsequently be furnished to the parties to establish the date for commencement of time for requesting review of the initial decision.

-The initial or tentative decision will become final 10 days after its issuance and receipt by the parties unless the Judicial Officer, or by delegation the Associate Judicial Officer, in his or her sole discretion, grants review upon appeal of either party filed within that period, or on his or her own motion within that period.
+Within 10 days after receipt by the parties of the initial or tentative decision, either party may file an appeal to the Judicial Officer.
+The Judicial Officer, or by delegation the Associate Judicial Officer, in his or her sole discretion, also may review the initial or tentative decision on his or her own initiative.
 If an appeal is denied, the initial or tentative decision becomes the final agency decision on the issuance of such denial.
-The Judicial Officer’s decision on appeal is the final agency decision with no further agency review or appeal rights.
+If an appeal is not filed and the Judicial Officer, or by delegation the Associate Judicial Officer, does not review the initial or tentative decision on his or her own initiative, a final order will be issued.
+The Judicial Officer’s decision on appeal or his or her final order is the final agency decision with no further agency review or appeal rights.

 Nothing in these rules precludes the compromise, settlement, and informal disposition of proceedings initiated under these rules at any time prior to the issuance of the final agency decision.

 The Librarian of the Postal Service maintains for public inspection in the Library copies of all initial, tentative, and final agency decisions and orders.
+Copies of decisions are also available on the Judicial Officer’s section of the official Web site of the U.S. Postal Service.
 The Recorder maintains the complete official record of every proceeding.